 And those are just a few examples – not even covering all those mentioned in Mug for Thought, not to mention the world beyond.

-It’s no secret that the Millennials are a generation of overachievers.
-Throughout our upbringing, we’ve been encouraged to try every sport, instrument and extra-curricular activity we can fit into our schedule, each one promising a chance for us to reach a higher level of success than we could have imagined.
+It’s no secret that Millennials in particular, but maybe all of us really, come from a generation of overachievers.
+Throughout our upbringing, we’re encouraged to try every sport, instrument and extra-curricular activity we can fit into our schedule, each one promising a chance for us to reach a higher level of success than we could have imagined.

 This continues through college into our first jobs, and then a stark reality hits: